 It might not hurt.
 General Motors estimates that drivers of its oil monitor-equipped vehicles could have two to three times fewer oil changes performed each year.
 Theoretically, according to GM, if all the GM oil monitor-equipped cars on the road observed the maximum interval for changing oil, instead of the oft-advised every 3,000 miles (4,828 kilometers), it could result in 100 million fewer gallons of oil being consumed annually.
 Nonetheless, GM still advises changing the oil at least once a year, regardless of how few miles you put on the odometer.

-For more information about oil life indicators and other related topics, follow the links on the next page.
+For more information about oil life indicators and other related topics, check out the links below.